VO2Group/JavaTest/README.md

 The project uses [fabric8io/docker-maven-plugin](https://dmp.fabric8.io/) maven plugin which loads a [Dockerfile](./src/main/docker/Dockerfile).
 The pom.xml [section](./pom.xml#L136) add other details (port number, maven lifecycle binding, ...)

+There are 2 containers : the web application and Postgresql db.
+After tests run, all containers are stopped.

 ## Running as _prod_ profile